matt-stam/todo/README.md

-# todo
+# todo-cli

 A simple task manager CLI.
-Following the work of Steve Francia in his OSCON presentation.
+Following the work of [Steve Francia](https://github.com/spf13) in his OSCON presentation.

-Created with Cobra, a CLI framework used in Kubernetes, Docker, etc.
+Created with [Cobra](https://github.com/spf13/cobra), a popular CLI generating library used in Kubernetes, Docker, Hugo, etc.

-Todo will help you get more done in less time.
+Todo-cli will help you get more done in less time.
 It's designed to make it easy to track, update, and complete your daily tasks.

 Compile with 'go build'